What is uplift modelling?

 In direct modelling, we are “directly” modelling the difference in probabilities between two distinct groups.
 There are many approaches to do so, with almost all of them relying on tree-based algorithms, slightly altered to accommodate uplift modelling.

-Where traditional tree-based models are designed to split the data into smaller and smaller homogeneous groups, uplift models instead are designed to split our customers into heterogeneous groups each time they split (by maximising a measure of uplift).
+Whereas traditional tree-based models are designed to split the data into smaller and smaller homogeneous groups, uplift models instead are designed to split our customers into heterogeneous groups each time they split (by maximising a measure of uplift).
 They do so use certain splitting criterions, such as Kullback-Leibler divergence, Euclidean Distance, p-value or Chi-squared Distance.
 Like traditional tree-based methods, hundreds of trees would be fitted in an ensemble fashion.

 The image below shows a simplified Uplift tree grown to depth 1.